josephleblanc/syn_parser/docs/different_approaches/weird_visitor_structure.md

 You're absolutely right to push for a more idiomatic Rust solution.
 Let's refactor this using Rust's trait system more effectively while maintaining our domain-driven design.
 Here's the optimal approach:

+ANALYSIS & OPINION:

+This approach leverages Rust's trait system effectively by:

+1. Using blanket implementations to reduce boilerplate
+2. Separating core state management from domain logic
+3. Enabling composable processor traits
+4. Maintaining zero-cost abstractions through static dispatch

+The key strength is the hierarchical trait design that allows incremental capability building.
+However, there are some risks:

+1. The deep trait hierarchy could become complex to navigate
+2. Associated types require careful coordination between traits
+3. Blanket implementations may limit specialization opportunities

+Overall this is a solid approach for complex parsing scenarios.
+The tradeoffs are acceptable given the need for both performance and extensibility in a code graph parser.
+The main recommendation would be to add thorough documentation of the trait relationships.

 1. Define a Core Processing Trait with Associated Types

  // In src/parser/visitor/mod.rs